BoMarconiHenriksen/gc2_aks/README.md

 ### Overview of entities
 ##### Pods (the smallest deployable units of computing that can be created and managed in Kubernetes)

-`gc2core` - provides the GC2 API, dashboard and other GC2 services (`mapcentia/gc2core:develop` image)
+`gc2core` - provides the GC2 API, dashboard and other GC2 services (`alexshumilov/gc2core:develop` image)

 `mapcache` - provides the caching for WMS layers  (`mapcentia/mapcache` image)

-`pgbouncer` - manages the PostgreSQL cluster connection pooling (installation-specific image)

 `vidi` - provides the Vidi application (`mapcentia/vidi` image)